-10 Prosecutor v.
+Prosecutor v.
 Ratko Mladić, Case Nos.
 IT-09-92-AR73.6 & IT-09-92-AR73.7, Appellant's Motion for Leave to Reply in Support of Motions Pursuant to Rule 15(B) seeking disqualification of Judges Carmel Agius, Theodor Meron, and Fausto Pocar, 17 October 2016 ("Motion for Leave to Reply"); Annex A, Appellant's Reply in Support of Motions Pursuant to Rule 15(B) Seeking Disqualification of Judges Carmel Agius, Theodor Meron, and Fausto Pocar, 17 October 2016 ("Reply").

-11 See Article 13 of the Statute; Rule 14(A) of the Rules.
+See Article 13 of the Statute; Rule 14(A) of the Rules.
 See also Ferdinand Nahimana et al. v.
 The Prosecutor, Case No. ICTR-99-52-A, Judgement, 16 May 2008 (original French version filed on 28 November 2007) ("Nahimana et al. Appeal Judgement"), para.
-47; Édouard Karemera et al., Case No. ICTR-98-44-AR75.15, Decision on Joseph Nzirorera's Appeal Against a Decision of Trial Chamber III Denying the Disclosure of a Copy of the Presiding Judge's Written Assessment of a Member of the Prosecutor, Case No. ICTR-00-55B-A, Judgement, 8 May 2012 ("Hategekimana v.
+47; Édouard Karemera et al., Case No. ICTR-98-44-AR75.15, Decision on Joseph Nzirorera's Appeal Against a Decision of Trial Chamber III Denying the Disclosure of a Copy of the Presiding Judge's Written Assessment of a Member of the Prosecution Team, 5 May 2009 ("Karemera et al. Appeal Decision"), para.
+9; Ildephonse Hategekimana v.
 The Prosecutor, Case No. ICTR-00-55B-A, Judgement, 8 May 2012 ("Hategekimana Appeal Judgement"), para.
 16.

-which objectively gives rise to an appearance of bias."12 On this basis, the Appeals Chamber has considered that the following principles should direct it in interpreting and applying the impartiality requirement of the Statute:

-A. A Judge is not impartial if it is shown that actual bias exists.

-B. There is an unacceptable appearance of bias if:

-i) a Judge is a party to the case, or has a financial or proprietary interest in the outcome of a case, or if the Judge's decision will lead to the promotion of a cause in which he or she is involved, together with one of the parties.
-Under these circumstances, a Judge's disqualification from the case is automatic; or ii) the circumstances would lead a reasonable observer, properly informed, to reasonably apprehend bias.13

-10. With respect to the reasonable observer prong of this test, the Appeals Chamber has held that the "reasonable person must be an informed person, with knowledge of all the relevant circumstances, including the traditions of integrity and impartiality that form a part of the background and apprised also of the fact that impartiality is one of the duties that Judges swear to uphold."14

-11. The Appeals Chamber has also emphasised that there is a presumption of impartiality that attaches to any judge of the Tribunal and considered that, in the absence of evidence to the contrary, it must be assumed that the judges of the Tribunal "can disabuse their minds of any irrelevant personal beliefs or predispositions."15 Accordingly, the party who seeks the disqualification of a judge bears the burden of adducing sufficient evidence that the judge is not impartial.16 In this respect, the Appeals Chamber has consistently held that there is a high threshold to reach to rebut the presumption of impartiality.17 The party must demonstrate that "there is a reasonable apprehension of bias by reason of prejudgement" that is "firmly established".18 The Appeals Chamber has explained that this high threshold is required because, "just as any real appearance of para.
-189. 13 Furundžija Appeal Judgement, para.
-189. See also, e.g., Prosecutor v.
-Zejnil Delalić et al., Case No. IT-96-21-A, Judgement.
-20 February 2001 ("Čelebići Appeal Judgement"), paras 682-683; The Prosecutor v.
-Jean-Paul Akayesu, Case No. ICTR-96-4-A. Judgment, 23 November 2001 (original French version filed on 1 June 2001) ("Akavesu Appeal Judgement"), para.
-203; Prosecutor v.
-Stanislav Galić, Case No. IT-98-29-A, Judgement, 30 November 2006 ("Galić Appeal Judgement"), para.
-39; Nahimana et al. Appeal Judgement, para.
-49. 14 Furundžija Appeal Judgement, para.
-190. See also, e.g., Čelebići Appeal Judgement, para.
-683; Galić Appeal
+- 9. The Appeals Chamber has held that "there is a general rule that a Judge should not only be subjectively free from bias, but also that there should be nothing in the surrounding circumstances which objectively gives rise to an appearance of bias."
+On this basis, the Appeals Chamber has considered that the following principles should direct it in interpreting and applying the impartiality requirement of the Statute: - A. A Judge is not impartial if it is shown that actual bias exists. - B. There is an unacceptable appearance of bias if: - i) a Judge is a party to the case, or has a financial or proprietary interest in the outcome of a case, or if the Judge's decision will lead to the promotion of a cause in which he or she is involved, together with one of the parties.
+Under these circumstances, a Judge's disqualification from the case is automatic; or - ii) the circumstances would lead a reasonable observer, properly informed, to reasonably apprehend bias.
+13 - 10.
+With respect to the reasonable observer prong of this test, the Appeals Chamber has held that the "reasonable person must be an informed person, with knowledge of all the relevant circumstances, including the traditions of integrity and impartiality that form a part of the background and apprised also of the fact that impartiality is one of the duties that Judges swear to uphold."14 - 11.
+The Appeals Chamber has also emphasised that there is a presumption of impartiality that attaches to any judge of the Tribunal and considered that, in the absence of evidence to the contrary, it must be assumed that the judges of the Tribunal "can disabuse their minds of any irrelevant personal beliefs or predispositions."
+Accordingly, the party who seeks the disqualification of a judge bears the burden of adducing sufficient evidence that the judge is not impartial.
+In this respect, the Appeals Chamber has consistently held that there is a high threshold to reach to rebut the presumption of impartiality.
+The party must demonstrate that "there is a reasonable"

 12 Prosecutor v.
-Anto Furundžija, Case No. IT-95-17/1-A, Judgement, 21 July 2000 ("Furundžija Appeal Judgement"),
+Anto Furundžija, Case No. IT-95-17/1-A, Judgement, 21 July 2000 ("Furundžija Appeal Judgement"), para.
+189.